Concept of Gift under Transfer Of Property Act

 5. Acceptance of the gift

 The donee must have communicated his acceptance of the gift.
 Property cannot be given without consent, even if it is a gift.
-Such acceptance can be either express or implied.
+Such acceptance can be either expressed or implied.
 Implied acceptance can be inferred from the donee’s conduct and the surrounding circumstances, eg., if the donee takes possession of the property, that would be treated as an implied acceptance of the gift.
 Mere silence is also sufficient to establish implied acceptance on part of the donee provided he was aware that a gift was being made in his favor.

 Where the donee is incompetent to contract by virtue of being a minor or insane, the gift has to be accepted on his behalf by a competent person.
 The gift may be accepted by a guardian or a parent.
 In the case of a child, the minor, on attaining majority, has the right to reject the so-accepted gift.